 - Expect the unexpected.
 It’s not uncommon to have mostly cold showers, occasional encounters with (not normal-sized) bugs, and island-wide power outages.
 It’s just part of the whole #LembonganLife experience! 🙂

 As we were traveling to and from Lembongan, we were asked about the length of our stay on the island.
-Both times, the individuals looked at us like we were crazy for spending almost a month on this tiny island.
-However, even with four weeks, I feel like we just barely scratched the surface.
+Both times, the individuals looked at us like we were crazy for spending almost a month on this tiny island, especially with Bali being just 30 minutes away.
+However, even with four weeks, I feel like we just barely scratched the surface of little Lembongan.